privacyguides/privacyguides.org/docs/ai-chatbots.md

 <div class="admonition note" markdown>
 <p class="admonition-title">Few models available </p>
-While llamafile does support the most popular models, it doesn't support more than a dozen models, due to them using a custom file format.
+Mozilla has only made available llamafiles for some Llama and Mistral models, while they are few third-party llamafiles available.
 Another issue is that Windows limits .exe files to 4GB size, and most models are more than this size.
-To fix those issues, you can load external models, as detailed [here](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#using-llamafile-with-external-weights).
+To fix both of those issues, you can load external weights, as detailed [here](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#using-llamafile-with-external-weights).
 </div>

 ## Criteria